-Dave C. Hay is a Senior Consultant with Cutter Consortium.
+Dave C. Hay is a Cutter Expert.
 He is an expert at analyzing businesses to define architectures for corporate information systems.
 He has been an industry pioneer, writing about and practicing a wide range of system development methodologies for more than thirty years.
 Mr. Hay is an industry authority on information engineering, data warehousing, business process reengineering, activity-based costing, structured techniques, and CASE technology.
 He is also an authority on relational database technology and manufacturing applications.
 He has recently become expert at using the Kalido data warehousing system.

 Mr. Hay has developed a model of a comprehensive schema for a metadata repository; created a repository of standard data models for standard business situations; managed strategic planning and requirements analysis studies using the most advanced modeling techniques and tools; developed and implemented interactive information systems using relational database technology; designed and helped implement data warehouses in several industries, including developing enterprise data models, strategies for loading legacy data and strategies for building data marts.